PowerShell/Phosphor/README.md

-# Phosphor
+# Project Phosphor

-Phosphor is both a .NET library and PowerShell module for generating user interfaces from PowerShell modules.
+Phosphor is PowerShell module designed for generating user interfaces from PowerShell modules.

-> NOTE: This project is currently in very early development and may not be functional yet.
+## Disclaimer

+This project is to be considered a **proof-of-concept** and **not a supported Microsoft product**.

 ## Goals

+This project has a few short-term goals:

+- Provide a proof-of-concept cross-platform version of `Out-GridView` and `Show-Command`
+- Provide a proof-of-concept administration UI generated solely from PowerShell modules

+We also have aspirational, long-term goals for a more fully-established project along these lines:

 - Implement a core algorithm that can scan PowerShell modules and extract the necessary details for building a functional user interface